sharetribe/flex-docs/src/docs/the-new-sharetribe/the-new-sharetribe-tutorial/tutorial-microcopy/index.md

 ### Changing the text of a specific link

-In the top bar of your marketplace, there's a link that says "List your bike".
-We'd like this word to say "List your sauna".
+In the top bar of your marketplace, there's a link that says "Post a new listing".
+We'd like this word to say "List your bike".
 Let's find the word.
 Click the editor and hit Ctrl + F (on Windows) or Cmd + F (on Mac) to open the search.
-Type "List your bike" to the search.
+Type "Post" to the search.

 Searching once only returns the first instance.
-You'll notice that "List your bike" is mentioned in several different places in the user interface.
+You'll notice that "Post" is mentioned in several different places in the user interface.
 Each of these has its own corresponding "key" that describes where the text is displayed: